Creep (deformation): Sintering

 where ε̇ is the strain rate, and σ is the tensile stress.
-For the purposes of this mechanism, the constant A comes from the following expression, where A′ is a dimensionless, experimental constant, μ is the shear modulus, b is the Burgers vector, k is Boltzmann's constant, T is absolute temperature, D0 is the diffusion coefficient, and Q is the diffusion activation energy:
+For the purposes of this mechanism, the constant A comes from the following expression, where A′ is a dimensionless, experimental constant, μ is the shear modulus, b is the Burgers vector, k is the Boltzmann constant, T is absolute temperature, D0 is the diffusion coefficient, and Q is the diffusion activation energy:

 Examples

 Polymers

 Creep can occur in polymers and metals which are considered viscoelastic materials.
 When a polymeric material is subjected to an abrupt force, the response can be modeled using the Kelvin–Voigt model.
 In this model, the material is represented by a Hookean spring and a Newtonian dashpot in parallel.
 The creep strain is given by the following convolution integral:

 $$\varepsilon(t) = \sigma C_0 + \sigma C \int_0^\infty f(\tau)\left(1-e^{-t/\tau}\right) \,\mathrm{d} \tau$$where σ is applied stress, C0 is instantaneous creep compliance, C is creep compliance coefficient, τ is retardation time, and f(τ) is the distribution of retardation times.

 When subjected to a step constant stress, viscoelastic materials experience a time-dependent increase in strain.
 This phenomenon is known as viscoelastic creep.

 At a time t0, a viscoelastic material is loaded with a constant stress that is maintained for a sufficiently long time period.
 The material responds to the stress with a strain that increases until the material ultimately fails.
 When the stress is maintained for a shorter time period, the material undergoes an initial strain until a time t1 at which the stress is relieved, at which time the strain immediately decreases (discontinuity) then continues decreasing gradually to a residual strain.